 Beyond their low cost and appeal as a traditional and communal activity, unfounded assumptions about their relative safety are driving the waterpipe trend, especially among college students and young people.
 According to one historical account of the waterpipe’s origin, an Indian physician created the device, believing that by having the smoke first pass through a small amount of water, it would be a less harmful method of inhaling tobacco.
 Even though there is no proof that water can “filter” tobacco smoke and make it less harmful, this misperception still persists today.

 Exposure to the same toxins as cigarettes but in higher quantities.
-The smoke produced by a waterpipe contains high levels of many of the same toxic compounds found in cigarettes, including carbon monoxide, heavy metals, and chemicals linked to cancer development.
-These toxins and chemicals are associated with lung, stomach, bladder, and esophageal cancer and have been known to clog arteries and cause heart disease and respiratory diseases, such as emphysema (a lung disease that causes difficulty breathing).
+The smoke produced by a waterpipe contains high levels of many of the same toxic compounds found in cigarettes, including carbon monoxide, heavy metals, and chemicals linked to cancer.
+These toxins and chemicals are associated with lung, stomach, bladder, and esophageal cancers and have been known to clog arteries and cause heart disease and respiratory diseases, such a lung disease called emphysema that causes difficulty breathing.

 In most cases, waterpipe smoking sessions, which typically last up to one hour, expose smokers to much higher levels of these toxins than cigarettes.
 For example, a smoker may inhale 100% to 200% more smoke during a waterpipe session, compared with a single cigarette.

 Potential to spread infectious disease.
 Sharing a waterpipe with other people can increase the risk of contracting or transmitting diseases, such as tuberculosis, and viruses, such as herpes and hepatitis, especially if the mouthpieces are not cleaned properly.

 Nicotine addiction.
 The tobacco used in waterpipes contains about the same amount of nicotine as cigarettes, which often leads to addiction.